yuekaizhang/dynamo/docs/guides/dynamo_deploy/k8s_metrics.md

 ## Prerequisites

 ### Install Dynamo Operator
 Before setting up metrics collection, you'll need to have the Dynamo operator installed in your cluster.
-Follow our [Quickstart Guide](../dynamo_deploy/quickstart.md) for detailed instructions on deploying the Dynamo operator.
+Follow our [Installation Guide](../dynamo_deploy/dynamo_cloud.md) for detailed instructions on deploying the Dynamo operator.

 ### Install Prometheus Operator
 If you don't have an existing Prometheus setup, you'll need to install the Prometheus Operator.
 The Prometheus Operator introduces custom resources that make it easy to deploy and manage Prometheus monitoring in Kubernetes: